kundajelab/chipseq_pipeline/README.md

 * peak         : peak calling (tagalign -> peak)
 * idr          : IDR (peaks -> IDR score and peaks)

-AQUAS pipeline stops right after `-final_stage [STAGE]`.
+AQUAS pipeline stops right after `-final_stage [STAGE]` (`idr` by default).
 It is useful if you are not interested in peak calling and want to map/align lots of genome data (fastq, bam or filt_bam) IN PARALLEL.

 ## Parallelization